hawkinsw/DailyPL/variables-scope.md

 Obviously it would be great if we could refer to a variable whose local scope encompasses the scope where we are writing a particular statement.
 With all the rules that we have configured now, we are out of luck because we only know how to refer to variable/name bindings that are local.

 So, to add the functionality of being able to access variables that are local to (one of) the encompassing scope(s), we will need an algorithm.
-In other words, we will need to set down some rules to determine how to navigate scopes embedded inside one another to find the local scope of the name being used.
+In other words, we will need to set down some rules to determine how to navigate intersecting scopes to find the local scope of a non-local name.

 Here is _the_ most common algorithm for performing the resolution of the binding between a variable and a name.
 The process described by this algorithm is known as _scope resolution_.
 The algorithm is described with respect to a statement, $s$.
 Think of $s$ as the statement that uses the name to be resolved (which we will refer to as $x$):